-The Library encourages the services of individual volunteers if such services support the purposes of the Library.
-The conditions of service for volunteers shall be determined and regulated by the Library Manager in keeping with the Incorporated County of Los Alamos Administrative Procedure Guideline No. 1310 Los Alamos County Volunteer Policy.
+The Library encourages the services of volunteers if such services support the purposes of the Library.
+The conditions of service for volunteers shall be determined and regulated by the Library Manager in keeping with the Incorporated County of Los Alamos Administrative Procedure Guideline No. 1310 Volunteer Policy.